Skip to Content

 What to do?

 Spotting after period that lasted 5 – 7 days is likely because of removal of old endometrial tissues.
-However, if you suddenly experienced a light period that only lasted for 1 or 2 days, it’s probably because of pregnancy.
+However, if you suddenly experienced a very light “period” that only lasted for 1 or 2 days and then stopped, especially after unprotected sex, it can sometimes be an early sign of pregnancy (but other causes are also possible).

 If you are pregnant, breast pain, mood changes, breast swelling, vomiting, nausea, and excessive vaginal discharge are common.

-It’s best to take a pregnancy test.
-If you are negative, it could be due to
+It’s best to take a home pregnancy test from the first day your period is late, or at least 3 weeks after unprotected sex.
+If you are negative, it could be due to other reasons explained below.

 3. Birth control medications

-With millions of women in the United States using birth control pills for different reasons, if you are just starting out, it could result in brown vaginal discharge.
+With millions of women in the United States and worldwide using birth control pills for different reasons, if you are just starting out, it could result in brown vaginal discharge.

 Birth control pills are commonly used by women who want to avoid pregnancy.
-Other uses are the prevention of cancer, to lighten a heavy menstrual period, and to make an irregular period regular.
+Other uses are the prevention of some cancers, to lighten a heavy menstrual period, and to make an irregular period regular.

 These pills work primarily by blocking ovulation from occurring through the release of synthetic estrogen and progestin.